-The School's capital assets as of June 30, 2023 and 2022, amounted to \$415,376 and \$307,975, respectively, net of accumulated depreciation.
-Capital asset additions during 2023 mainly consisted of playground equipment, and a vehicle purchase.
+The School's capital assets as of June 30, 2024 and 2023, amounted to \$516,089 and \$415,376, respectively, net of accumulated depreciation.
+Capital asset additions during 2024 mainly consisted of a modular building project, outdoor learning center gardens and a recreation area.
 See the notes to the financial statements for more details about capital asset activity.